Life and Love (Leon Russell album)

 After releasing Life and Love Leon Russell went on tour with the group New Grass Revival for two years.
 From that tour Leon released two live albums with New Grass Revival, The Live Album with The New Grass Revival and Live And Pickling Fast.

+Critical reception

+The Globe and Mail determined that "there is nothing here to compare with the tender charm of 'A Song For You' (which obviously was a lucky fluke) just a bevy of tedious tunes drawled in an irritating manner...
+Leon Russell should have been placed in a time capsule in 1970."